When I read about a stem cell penis growth injection, what comes to mind first when you read that is “Ow!”

 One goal seems to be sexual enhancement for the guy, but is another objective here more focused on enhancement of the company?

 US Stem Cell announced this stem cell penis injection via a press release in January and more recently writer Kristen V. Brown over at Gizmodo had a new article on it this past week.
-I’ve covered the marketing of stem cells for sexual enhancement over the years including here and here, with the later focusing on the “bigger penis” angle.
+I’ve covered the marketing of stem cells for sexual enhancement over the years including here.

 The title of the Gizmodo piece, “This Guy Injected His Dick With Stem Cells to Try to Make It Bigger”, suggests that the guy in question, fitness author and biohacker Ben Greenfield, injected the stem cells into his own penis, but that apparently is not the case as someone at US Stem Cell or an affiliate seems to have done the experimental procedure.
 I also wish Brown’s article had talked more about risks, but it did provide some new insights into the situation and was generally pretty balanced.